 My habits were saying: I don’t have.

 And the Universe reflected back to me, “Okay, you don’t have.”
+But that was not what I wanted for my life.

 The very next day, my phone rang.
 The temp agency was offering me a new position at one of the most prestigious movie studios in town.
 When I showed up, as if on cue, my new boss showed me to the Promised Land – the office supply cabinet!
 When the doors opened, I actually heard angels singing.
 My boss literally said, and I swear I’m not making this up, “Help yourself to whatever you need.”
 Whatever I need?!
 I’m going to need a bigger duffel bag!